Facilities Inventory: Facility Naming

 - When abbreviating:

-- Take out vowels before consonants
+- Remove vowels before consonants.

-- Do not use periods
+- Do not use periods.

-- Use the list of Recommended Standard Abbreviations (Confluence link, NetID login required) proposed by the Space Planner wherever possible
+- Use the list of Recommended Standard Abbreviations (Confluence link, NetID login required) proposed by the Space Planner wherever possible.

 - For non-Ithaca facilities, use the first few letters in the name to identify the geographic location.
 Use these letters consistently in other facilities in the same area.
 Examples include GNVA Jordan Hall in Geneva and LI Duck Hatchery Building on Long Island.